AdobeDocs/experience-manager-brand-portal.it-IT/help/using/browse-assets-brand-portal.md

 * Titolo
 * Lingua
 * Tipo
-* Dimension
+* Dimensione
 * Dimensione
 * Valutazione
 * Percorso cartella che mostra la gerarchia delle risorse
 * Data di pubblicazione della risorsa su Brand Portal

 La colonna Percorso consente di identificare facilmente la posizione della risorsa nella gerarchia delle cartelle.
-Per spostarti verso il basso nella gerarchia, tocca o fai clic sul nome della risorsa; per tornare verso l’alto utilizza [breadcrumb nell’intestazione](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).
+Per spostarti verso il basso nella gerarchia, tocca o fai clic sul nome della risorsa; per tornare verso l&#39;alto utilizza le [breadcrumb nell&#39;intestazione](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."